 "Oh you mean there's been an incidence of eye-burn last year.
 That should never happen."

-Following this interaction, the two managers nominated themselves to a team and requested the plant-in-charge, human resource manager, maintenance manager, and a worker to join in.
-This team of seven jointly addressed the eye-burn problem using the Juran methodology: Symptom to Cause to Remedy.
+Following this interaction, the two managers nominated themselves to a team and requested the Plant-In-Charge, Human Resource Manager, Maintenance Manager, and a worker to join in.
+This team of seven jointly addressed the eyeburn problem using the Juran methodology: Symptom to Cause to Remedy.
 The second lesson was successfully demonstrated: Safety.
 Accidents occur when something fails.
 A failure is a flag for poor quality.

-The byproduct of the first two lessons was subtle but most important.
+The by-product of the first two lessons was subtle but most important.
 Give back dignity to the workers.

-The Japanese had softly demonstrated through three actions: We care.
+What the Japanese had softly demonstrated through their three actions was, "we care."

 By now the workers were actually enjoying coming to work.
-They arrived earlier, just in case, and did not hesitate to complete their assigned tasks before leaving for the day.
+They arrived earlier, just-in-case, and did not hesitate to complete their assigned tasks before leaving for the day.
 They had migrated from clock-watchers to task-achievers.

-With some acquired American humor, the Japanese twosome pointed out that the material flow in the plant was like spaghetti.
+With some acquired American humour, the Japanese twosome pointed out that the material flow in the plant was like spaghetti.

 Let us streamline the flow for minimal human intervention.
 Industrial engineers took charge.
-The plant was shut for thirty days to improve the flow of material.
+The plant was shut for 30 days to improve the flow of material.
 How were the workers engaged?
-They were taught problem solving and the application of quality tools!!
+They were taught Problem Solving and the application of Quality Tools!

-The Japanese twosome had demonstrated that quality management is agnostic to national cultures.
+The Japanese twosome had demonstrated that Quality Management is agnostic to national cultures.
 The American auto units once again delivered successful outcomes, the Japanese way.